Monday, April 14, 2014

 Photius having drawn a comparison, as true as it is eloquent between his former scholar's life and the new life that bad been imposed upon him, thus continues:

 "But why repeat what I have already written?
-If I was believed, then was wronged in not being pitied; if was not believed, I was no less wronged in that my words were not believed when I spoke the truth.
+If I was believed, then I was wronged in not being pitied; if I was not believed, I was no less wronged in that my words were not believed when I spoke the truth.
 Upon either side, then, I am unfortunate.
 I am reproached where I expect consolation and encouragement; grief is thus added to grief I hear said to me,

 ‘Men ought not to have wronged you.'
 Then say so to those who have wronged me, 'They ought not to have done you violence.'
 The maxim is excellent; but who deserves your